How do I apply to AUS (bachelor’s or master’s degrees)?

 Once you have submitted a complete application, you will receive your AUS username and password within five working days.
-Your AUS username and password can be found in the email titled Letter of Acknowledgment received after submitting a complete application.
+Your AUS username and password can be found in the email AUS E-mail account credentials, received after submitting a complete application.

 I submitted my online application but now I would like to change my major.
 Do I need to submit another application?